 Battlecards are rarely refreshed and updated.
 They’re often saved as a static document and left unused until they’re necessary.
 This leads to stale, out-of-date cards that leave people disappointed when they’re actually looked at.

-More often than not, sales teams will complain that a battlecard doesn’t have the information that they need, or worse, the information will be out of date.
+More often than not, sales teams will complain that a battlecard lacks the information that they need, or worse, that it’s out of date.
 This can lead to embarrassing situations where the customer knows more about a competitor’s product than you do.

-Ask sales questions and get answers in seconds.
+Enable your sales team to ask questions and get answers in seconds.

-Using PowerPoint to make your battlecards is outdated and ineffective because it doesn’t give sales teams the right information at the right time.
-A better solution is to use a real-time battlecard generator that can answer questions automatically with point-in-time intelligence.
+Using PowerPoint to make competitive battlecards is outdated and ineffective.
+It doesn’t give sales teams the right information at the right time.

 How 1up replaces battlecards with Q&A

-1up’s automated competitor intelligence takes the enablement aspect of battlecards to a new level by making it easy for sales teams to get the information they need.
-1up’s knowledge base keeps itself updated, and most importantly, delivers answers to the sales team when they need it the most.
+Automated competitor intelligence is already being used by sales and marketing teams to streamline the delivery of knowledge.
+1up takes the enablement aspect of battlecards to a new level by making it easy for sales teams to get the information they need on demand.

 FAQ